Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 </iq>
 ```

-When the Thing has been successfully claimed, the Registry sends information about this to the Thing in a `<claimed/>` element in a `<iq type="set"/>` stanza, to inform
+When the Thing has been successfully claimed, the Registry sends information about this to the Thing in a `<claimed/>` element in an
-it that it has been claimed and what the bare JID of owner is.
-After receiving this information, it doesn't need to register itself with the Registry anymore.
+`<iq type="set"/>` stanza, to inform it that it has been claimed and what the bare JID of owner is.
+After receiving this information, it
+doesn't need to register itself with the Registry anymore, unless the Owner disowns the Thing.

 ```xml:Ownership claimed
 <iq type='set'